trickii/zf3-smarty-module/README.md

   <title>Page name - Index</title>
 </head>
 <body>
-  This is the inde template
+  This is the index template
 </body>
 </html>
 ```